ifgarces/TomaRamosApp_rails/README.md

 As the database is preserved due the volume mount, restarting all containers will not erase the database, which is intended for virtualized deployment.

+Also, in a development-only setting, you can execute `./run-dev.sh` for starting the virtualized environment with settings overriden at `docker-compose.dev.yaml`.
+It can be very useful for set the database up and for running the Rails application natively in your machine.

 ## 6. Testing

 ### 6.1.
 Virtualized